danielrubango/zuzana/source/_posts/phpunit-set-up.md

 The goal of TDD is to write code that is cleaner, simpler and bug-free, so it makes sense to at least try to write code in this way, even if it isn't easy at first.

 Laravel ships with PHPUnit, so I've been spending some time getting to know how it works.
-I decided to write this little cheat sheet that lists the steps required to install PHPUnit, set it up and ready to use.
+I decided to write this little cheat sheet that lists the steps required to install PHPUnit, set it up, ready to use.

 <h3>PHPUnit Set Up</h3>